Gilles Vigneault: Life and career

 Vigneault was born in Natashquan, in the Côte-Nord region of Quebec.

 He started writing poetry during his studies at the seminary in Rimouski, and by the 1950s was publishing poems and writing songs for other performers.
 In 1959, he founded the publishing house Les Éditions de l'Arc to distribute his publications.
 His first collection, Étraves, was published in 1959.

 In 1960, Vigneault made his singing debut at the L'Arlequin club in Quebec City, followed by a successful Montreal concert later that year.
 In 1962, he recorded his first album, Gilles Vigneault, and received the Grand Prix du Disque from Montreal radio station CKAC.
 His reputation grew in Quebec and beyond with the success of his song "Mon Pays", from the soundtrack of the NFB film The Snow Has Melted on the Manicouagan (La neige a fondu sur la Manicouagan) in 1965.

 Vigneault's reputation as a songwriter and performer continued to spread and he became popular not only in Quebec, but also in English Canada and Europe.
 He performed in major Canadian concert halls, including Montreal's Place des Arts, the National Arts Centre in Ottawa, and at Toronto's Massey Hall.
 In Europe, he toured in France, Switzerland, Poland, Belgium, and Luxembourg.

 The mid-1970s saw Vigneault's participation in several major events.
 On 13 August 1974, 130,000 spectators came together on the Plains of Abraham for the Superfrancofête, where Vigneault participated in a historic concert alongside Félix Leclerc and Robert Charlebois.
 The concert was recorded and released as the album J'ai vu le loup, le renard, le lion.
 At the Saint-Jean-Baptiste Day concert "Les 5 Jean-Baptistes" on Montreal's Mount Royal on 24 June 1976, Gilles Vigneault performed together with Robert Charlebois, Claude Léveillée, Jean-Pierre Ferland, and Yvon Deschamps.
 This concert was recorded and released as 1 fois 5, which later received the Grand Prix du Disque (the Charles Cros award).
 In October 2022, he received an honorary doctorate from Université TÉLUQ for his lifetime achievements, notably his contribution to Québécois identity.

 Vigneault's political views have remained strongly in favour of national sovereignty for Quebec.
 During the 2014 Quebec general election campaign, he supported the Parti Québécois.

 The main subjects of Vigneault's writing are Quebec and its people, as well as human relationships, love, and everyday life.
 Vigneault is also concerned with environmental issues and has written songs and tales for children.

 His childhood reminiscences about his upbringing were filmed by Michel Moreau for the 1993 documentary film A Childhood in Natashquan (Une enfance à Natashquan).

+In 2016, Vigneault received the honorary distinction of Compagnon des arts et des lettres du Québec from the Conseil des arts et des lettres du Québec.
+In 2017, he received an honorary Doctor of Literature degree from Carleton University.

 Family

-Gilles Vigneault has seven children: Michel, Louis, François (a poet and lyricist), Pascale, Guillaume (a novelist), Jessica (a pianist and singer), and Benjamin (a percussionist).
+Vigneault has seven children: Michel, Louis, François (a poet and lyricist), Pascale, Guillaume (a novelist), Jessica (a pianist and singer), and Benjamin (a percussionist).